-(d) Dividends, Distributions, and Capital Transactions
+(d) Dividends, Distributions and Capital Transactions

 Dividends and distributions to common stockholders are recorded on the ex-dividend date.
-The amount to be paid, if any, as a dividend or distributions determined by the board of directors each quarter and is generally based upon the earnings estimated by management.
+The amount to be paid, if any, as a dividend or distribution is determined by the board of directors each quarter and is generally based upon the earnings estimated by management.
 Net realized capital gains, if any, are distributed at least annually.
+The tax attributes for distributions will generally include ordinary income and capital gains but may also include qualified dividends and/or return of capital.